Tigris: Geography

 The Tigris is 1,750 km long, rising in the Taurus Mountains of eastern Turkey about 25 km southeast of the city of Elazığ and about 30 km from the headwaters of the Euphrates.
-The river then flows for 400 km through Southeastern Turkey before becoming part of the Syria-Turkey border.
+The river then flows for 400 km through Southeastern Turkey before forming part of the Syria-Turkey border.
 This stretch of 44 km is the only part of the river that is located in Syria.
 Some of its affluences are Garzan, Anbarçayi, Batman, and the Great and the Little Zab.

 Close to its confluence with the Euphrates, the Tigris splits into several channels.
 First, the artificial Shatt al-Hayy branches off, to join the Euphrates near Nasiriyah.
 Second, the Shatt al-Muminah and Majar al-Kabir branch off to feed the Central Marshes.
 Further downstream, two other distributary channels branch off (the Al-Musharrah and Al-Kahla), to feed the Hawizeh Marshes.
 The main channel continues southwards and is joined by the Al-Kassarah, which drains the Hawizeh Marshes.
 Finally, the Tigris joins the Euphrates near al-Qurnah to form the Shatt-al-Arab.
 According to Pliny and other ancient historians, the Euphrates originally had its outlet into the sea separate from that of the Tigris.

 Baghdad, the capital of Iraq, stands on the banks of the Tigris.
 The port city of Basra straddles the Shatt al-Arab.
 In ancient times, many of the great cities of Mesopotamia stood on or near the Tigris, drawing water from it to irrigate the civilization of the Sumerians.
 Notable Tigris-side cities included Nineveh, Ctesiphon, and Seleucia, while the city of Lagash was irrigated by the Tigris via a canal dug around 2900 B.C.

 Navigation

 The Tigris has long been an important transport route in a largely desert country.
-Shallow-draft vessels can go as far as Baghdad, but rafts are needed for transport upstream to Mosul.
+Shallow-draft vessels can go as far as Baghdad, but rafts have historically been needed for transport downstream from Mosul.